SCO meeting: Why is it a big deal for Pakistan? – DW – 10/14/2024

 "Jaishankar's participation is much more about SCO than India-Pakistan relations.
 He's coming to Islamabad to demonstrate India's commitment to SCO, not to strengthen India-Pakistan ties," Kugelman said.

-Nevertheless, he pointed out that Jaishankar's attendance will "bring a boost to bilateral ties, even if an indirect one."
+Nevertheless, he pointed out that Jaishankar's attendance would "bring a boost to bilateral ties, even if an indirect one."

-"The fact that Jaishankar is coming shows that India-Pakistan relations have stabilized to the point that New Delhi is comfortable having him attend the summit."
+"The fact that Jaishankar is coming shows that India-Pakistan relations have stabilized to the point that New Delhi is comfortable having him attend the summit," he added.

-Amit Ranjan, a research fellow at the Institute of South Asian Studies, National University of Singapore, echoes this view.
+Amit Ranjan, a research fellow at the Institute of South Asian Studies, National University of Singapore, echoed this view.

 "In some cases, such activities break impasse but it seems that, at present, India and Pakistan are not ready to engage."